themondays/paf/README.md

 # PAF Service

-> "Practically All Features service - Because Who Needs Reality When You've Got Everything Else?
+> Practically All Features service - Because Who Needs Reality When You've Got Everything Else?

 PAF (Place, Address, and Form) is a web service designed to provide comprehensive data about countries, languages, locales, and currency rates.
 It simplifies accessing various geographical and financial information through a RESTful API interface.